 In 2008, Wesley Snipes was convicted on three misdemeanor counts of failing to file tax returns from 1999 to 2001.
 During this time, he kept $7 million in taxes from the federal government, reported the New York Daily News.

 The “Blade” actor was sentenced to three years in a Pennsylvania federal prison.
 He began serving in December 2010, before being released to house arrest in April 2013, which Reuters reported was scheduled to end July 19, 2013.

 Mike ‘The Situation’ Sorrentino

 “Jersey Shore” star Mike ‘The Situation’ Sorrentino pled guilty to tax evasion in January 2018, reported TMZ.
 The reality star was accused of failing to pay taxes in full on nearly $9 million in earnings from 2010 to 2012.
-He was sentenced to eight months in prison in October 2018, and he began serving his term in January 2019, E!
-News reported.
+He was sentenced to eight months in prison, and he began serving his term in January 2019 and was released on September 12, 2019.

 In March 2013, actor Stephen Baldwin pled guilty to not paying New York state income taxes for 2008, 2009 and 2010, totaling $400,000, reported the Los Angeles Times.

 Baldwin told reporters his tax avoidance was not deliberate, but that he had received bad advice from lawyers and accountants.
 He dodged jail time and paid the debt off within one year, which allowed him to avoid probation, according to CBS News.

 In March 2011, rapper Ja Rule — whose real name is Jeffrey Atkins — pled guilty to failing to file tax returns on more than $3 million in income, reported The Washington Post.
 He was sentenced to 28 months in prison and agreed to pay $1.1 million in back taxes, according to the Los Angeles Times.
 He scored an early release from prison in May 2013, and the BBC reported he would remain on home confinement until July 28, 2013.